 Shared hosting is a type of web hosting that divides single web servers into many different, often hundreds, of slices.
 Each slice can be sold to a single user but can be capable of hosting more than one website.

 The biggest benefit of shared hosting is its affordability.
 It’s the cheapest form of web hosting and can cost under $2.00/mo since you are sharing your resources with other websites.
 This makes shared hosting an excellent choice for anyone launching their first website, or for smaller websites that don’t expect high visitor volumes.
-Check our shortlist on the best shared hosting providers for our recommendations.
+Check our shortlist on the best shared web hosting for our recommendations.

 VPS hosting, short for Virtual Private Server hosting, divides a server into multiple virtual partitions.Like Shared Hosting, multiple VPS accounts occupy a single server.
 However, each VPS plan is assigned a dedicated amount of resources (memory, storage and CPU power) and sits in an isolated space.